‘Avengers: Endgame’ Has Impressive $40 Million Friday, Projected To Have Biggest Second Weekend Ever

 — Box Office Mojo (@boxofficemojo) May 4, 2019

 Endgame’s $1.914 billion total currently has it sitting as the fifth highest grossing film of all time.
 The movie falls behind Avatar($2.788 billion), Titanic($2.187 billion), Star Wars: The Force Awakens($2.068 billion) and its MCU predecessor, Avengers: Infinity War($2.048 billion).
-By the time the weekend is up, Endgame could very well be sitting in the number two spot if box office trends continue.
+By the time the weekend is up, Endgame could very well be sitting in the No. 2 spot if box office trends continue.

 Directors Joe Russo and Anthony Russo recently shared their excitement for the stellar box office numbers on Twitter with their followers, thanking everyone for their support.